divnix/std/docs/explain/architecture-decision-records/0004-early-select-system-for-conceptual-untangling.md

 However, the Nix CLI is explicitly _not_ a primary target of this framework.
 The reason for this is that the use cases for the Nix CLI are somewhat skewed towards the packager use case, but in any case are (currently) not purpose built for the DevOps use case.

-A simple patch to the Nix binary, can mitigate this for people who's muscle memory prefers the Nix CLI regardless.
+A simple patch to the Nix binary, can mitigate this for people whose muscle memory prefers the Nix CLI regardless.
 If you've already got that level of muscle memory, its meandering scope is probably anyways not an issue for you anymore.